MasoodRezazadeh/Wizjs/README.md

 ## Introduction

-wizJs was my first try to make a javascript plugin. 👶
+WizJs was my first try to make a javascript plugin. 👶

 ## Purpose